 The Interface metric pertains to the ergonomics of the control buttons and throttle paddles, as well as the quality and usefulness of the display screen.
 Convenient and intuitive controls and an easily readable display are key features we look for here.
 None of the bikes proved to be user-unfriendly, but two models stepped it up to be clearly superior in this field.

-The Haul ST has a functional interface but turns impressive if you download the Globe app and mount your phone to the handlebar.
+The Haul ST has a functional interface, but it becomes even more impressive when you download the Globe app and mount your phone to the handlebar.
 A phone mount is not included, but the display has a USB jack for keeping your phone charged while it serves as a dashboard.
-The Abound LR and RadWagon 5 have fantastic color displays, but polarized sunglasses will render them blank.
-The Blix, and KBO bikes both have relatively similar controls and displays.
-They work well enough and are easy to use, they just don't really stand out like the models mentioned above.
+Both Aventon Abound models have tiny displays but phenomenal app interfaces.

 Assembly